LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationOrchestrator/DynamicRouting/creating-routing-policies.md

 Alternatively, to test, you can deploy the bot, and connect it to a campaign that’s linked to your production/staging channel of your choice.
 For this setup, please refer to [Getting Started](conversation-orchestrator-dynamic-routing-getting-started.html).

-Follow these steps once you have messaging set up.
+Follow these steps once you have configured your testing setup.

 <img class="fancyimage" width="250" src="img/convorchestrator/co_dr_policiescreate11.png">